 All in all, Americans (but also Europeans) clearly don’t eat enough in this food category.
 It’s easy to turn your nutrition into a high-fiber diet when you eat legumes on a regular basis.
 Great options are black beans, split peas, lentils, chickpeas or lima beans.
 Take a closer look at the following list.

-A flavorful recipe full of different legumes you can find here: Cowboy Caviar
+A flavorful recipe full of different legumes you can find here: cowboy caviar recipe

-Dried fruits like dates, apricots and plums (prunes) are known as best fiber foods for constipation.
+Dried fruits like dates, apricots and plums (prunes) rank at the top of the fruit list and are known as natural laxatives.
 Fresh raspberries, blackberries and pears are also good sources of fiber.
+These vitamin bombs are also a great ingredient for a healthy start in the day.
+Read in this context also my 5 tips for a high-fiber breakfast.

-The unbeaten fruit with most fiber in the following list, is the passion fruit.
-If this exotic vitamin bomb with a still moderate calorie content is affordable in your region, make sure to grab it!
+The unbeaten fruit with most of the desirable substance in the following list, is the passion fruit.
+If this exotic food with a still moderate calorie content is affordable in your region, make sure to grab it!
+Check in this context also my list of Top 26 high-fiber fruits.

 5. Nuts and seeds